 ABOUT HITOMI MATSUI

 Hitomi Matsui is a Japanese contemporary artist whose work bridges tradition and play, craft and culture.
 Born and raised in Japan, she studied fine art at Osaka College of Art, building a foundation in drawing, painting, and visual storytelling.
-After graduating, her passion for exploration led her to live and work in multiple countries, experiences that deepened her appreciation for global culture and continue to shape her art today.
+After graduating, her curiosity led her to live and work in several countries.
+Those experiences deepened her appreciation for global culture and continue to shape her art today.

 CURRENT WORK

-Her earlier participation in international exhibitions across Europe, North America, and Asia, often within the emerging contexts of digital and networked art, provides the backdrop from which her current character based work has grown.
-Through this balance of craft and narrative, Matsui continues to explore how character based storytelling can serve as a contemporary language of cultural memory and exchange.
+Her earlier participation in international exhibitions across Europe, North America, and Asia, often within the emerging contexts of digital and networked art, provides the backdrop from which her current work has grown.
+Across all of it, Matsui explores how craft and narrative can serve as a contemporary language of cultural memory and exchange.

 CV